 As a certified Pilates specialist, your activity and practice needn’t be limited to just Pilates.

 As I mentioned before, Pilates is diverse, and its applications can complement many forms of wellness coaching.

 A personal trainer can also serve as a pilates instructor.

 Contemporary Pilates methods are very applicable to the scope of practice of physiotherapy.

-This could land you a gig as a sports rehab specialist in a high-performance center, just as an example.
+As an example, this could land you a gig as a sports rehab specialist in a high-performance center.

-Because of the high regard Pilates is held when it comes to health and fitness, especially in western society, you could easily find yourself working in corporate wellness.
+Because Pilates holds high regard for health and fitness, especially in western society, you could easily find yourself working in corporate wellness.

 This is geared towards improving productivity through optimizing employee wellbeing.

 Other avenues of practice include working in the leisure and hospitality industries.